rbxbx/soundcloud-remix/README.markdown

 # Customize CSS and Images

-### Images
+### Replace default images

+Replace the following images with something that relates to your competition.

 * `public/images/bg.jpg`: background image used throughout the app.
 Replace with something around _1280 x 960_ pixels
 * `public/images/logo.png`: logo that appears in the top left corner of your app.
 Replace with another _transparent png_ of your choosing.
 * `public/images/artwork.jpg`: a square _200 x 200_ pixel image that is applied to every remix upload.

-### CSS
+### Adjust default CSS

 You can further customize the aesthetics of your application by adjusting `public/stylesheets/application.css`.
-Here's a few hints on where you could start:
+Here's a few ideas:

 * Change the _color_ and _font_ of text in the `body` selector
 * Change the _color_ of links and their hover effect in the `a` selector